dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 ### (iv) Suitability for native, endangered fish of the Grand Canyon

-As release water temperature rises, the native fish of the Grand Canyon become more susceptible to competition and prey by introduced non-native fish.
+As release water temperature rises, push the native, endangered fish of the Grand Canyon into unchartered territory -- become more susceptible to competition and prey by introduced non-native fish.
+Colder releases preserve the status quo.
 Table 8 shows the breakpoints of temperature suitability for native fish (Wheeler et al., 2021, Appendix 1).

 ### (v) Suitability for tailwater trout